SheikhAhsanAli/COCKTAIL-SORT/README.md

 # Cocktail-Sort
 It is a simple implementation of Cocktail Sort.

-Cocktail sort is a bidimensional variance of bubble sort.
+Cocktail sort is a bidimensional variantion of bubble sort.
+This processes through two iterations.
+The first iteration left->right as in bubble sort and takes the largest element to the last index.
+The second iteration starts from end of array just before the last sorted element ->start of aray and swaps the adjacent items if data on right is lesser than data on left.

 Read The Procedure.txt to know how to use the code.